typedb/typedb-console/README.md

 - `--server=<address>` : TypeDB server address to which the console will connect to.
 - `--cluster=<address>` : TypeDB Cluster server address to which the console will connect to.
+- `--username=<username>` : TypeDB Cluster username to connect with.
+- `--password` : Interactively enter password to connect to TypeDB Cluster with.
 - `--script=<script>` : Run commands in the script file in non-interactive mode.
 - `--command=<command1> --command=<command2> ...` : Run commands in non-interactive mode.
 - `-V, --version` : Print version information and exit.